mohabmakhzangy/MachineLearning/Classification Project/Readme.txt

   Removing "First_Road_number" column as it had 3000+ different values Normalizing "Speed_limit" column to ensure that all variables are on the same scale Exporting the processed dataset to be used in Diagnostics and Classifiers

+  Part 2 & 3 :Diagnostics and Classifiers techniques:
+Comparing the performance of different classifier techniques is crucial to identify the most suitable approach for a given problem.
+The performance of classifiers can be evaluated using various metrics, with accuracy being one of the commonly used measures.
+Accuracy calculates the percentage of correctly classified instances out of the total number of instances.We will use diagonstics techniques to improve overall performance